AndersenLab/dry-guide/docs/pipeline-postGATK.md

 Path to the **folder** containing both the hard-filtered and soft-filtered vcf outputs from [`wi-gatk`](https://github.com/AndersenLab/wi-gatk).
 VCF should contain **ALL** strains, the first step will be to subset isotype reference strains for further analysis.

 !!!
 Note
     This should be the **path to the folder**, we want to isotype-subset both hard and soft filtered VCFs.
-For example: `--vcf_folder /projects/b1059/projects/Katie/wi-gatk/WI-20210121/variation/`
+For example: `--vcf_folder /projects/b1059/projects/Katie/wi-gatk/WI-20210121/variation/` or `--vcf_folder /projects/b1059/data/c_elegans/WI/variation/20210121/vcf/`

 ### --species (optional)